-To display a menu, click the Menu (middle) mouse button over a window, or over an icon on the icon bar, or over a blank area of the desktop (the latter will display the Pinboard menu - see the section entitled Pinboard on page 49).
+To display a menu, click the Menu (middle) mouse button over a window, or over an icon on the icon bar, or over a blank area of the desktop (the latter will display the Pinboard menu - see the section entitled Pinboard on page 53).

-The menu displayed will depend on where the pointer is on the screen at the time, whether you have previously selected an icon, and also on what application you are using.
-You can usually make a menu disappear again by clicking the Select (lefthand) mouse button on a blank area of the desktop or icon bar.
+The menu displayed will depend on where the pointer is on the screen at the time, whether you have previously selected an icon, and on the application you're using.